 - Try to use colors that are the same intensity.
 For instance, don’t mix pastels with jewel tones.
 Different patterns can often work together if they’re of the same hues.

 - Patterns don’t have to be full of different colors.
 Tone-on-tone patterns can still give a room depth and character while remaining elegant.

 2. Use The Rule Of Three

-There is a popular thought that things that things come in threes are inherently more appealing.
-The interior design world understands this all too well.
-It’s a useful principle for decorating with accessories.
+There is a popular thought that things that are grouped in threes are inherently more appealing.
+The interior design world understands this all too well, and It’s a useful principle for decorating with accessories.
 If you want to display a special collection of artifacts or decor accents, try to limit that collection to just 3 items.
 The rest can be stored away safely.
 You can always interchange these items whenever you like.